Report

 CSRD Assurance

-Your organisation must obtain limited assurance, from the first year of reporting in line with CSRD.
+Your organization must obtain limited assurance, from the first year of reporting in line with CSRD.

 This should be carried out by your company’s statutory auditor, for consistency and connectivity between financial and sustainability data.
 However, individual Member States can also permit independent assurance providers (or other statutory auditors) to provide this assurance, if they comply with the assurance quality standards set by the European Commission.